cloudflare/workers-rs/README.md

 resources to this kind of project.

 If this is interesting to you and you want to help out, we’d be happy to get outside contributors started.
-We know there are improvements to be made such as compatibility with popular Rust HTTP ecosystem types (we have an example conversion for [Headers](https://github.com/cloudflare/workers-rs/blob/3d5876a1aca0a649209152d1ffd52dae7bccda87/libworker/src/headers.rs#L131-L167) if you want to make one), implementing additional Web APIs, utility crates, and more.
+We know there are improvements to be made such as implementing additional APIs, utility crates, and more.
 In fact, we’re always on the lookout for great engineers, and hiring for many open roles - please [take a look](https://www.cloudflare.com/careers/).